HCS Score

 But utility is not the question.
 The financial structure underneath is.

-PYUSD is a fully backed stablecoin — meaning for every PYUSD token in circulation, Paxos holds equivalent reserve assets to support its value.
+PYUSD is a fully backed stablecoin, meaning for every PYUSD token in circulation, Paxos holds equivalent reserve assets to support its value.

 Those reserve assets are where the Islamic finance analysis begins and ends.

 PayPal has disclosed that PYUSD reserves are held in US dollar deposits, US Treasury bills, and cash equivalents.
-These are conventional banking and government financial instruments — and they generate returns through interest.
+These are conventional banking and government financial instruments and they generate returns through interest.
 US Treasury bills are interest-bearing instruments.
 Cash held in conventional banking earns interest.
 The entire reserve structure that supports PYUSD's stability is built on and generates returns through interest-based financial mechanisms.

-This is worth addressing directly because Muslim investors sometimes assume that a more regulated, more transparent, more established issuer changes the compliance picture.
+This is worth addressing directly because Muslim investors sometimes assume that a more regulated, more transparent, and more established issuer changes the compliance picture.

 PayPal is a well-regulated, publicly traded company operating under strict financial oversight.
 Its reserves are transparently disclosed.
 Its operations are audited.
 By every conventional financial standard, PYUSD is one of the most trustworthy stablecoins in the market.

 The mechanism backing PYUSD generates income through interest-bearing instruments.
-That is haram regardless of whether the issuer is Tether, Circle, PayPal, or any other institution.
-The structure is what fails — not the company's reputation.
+That is Haram regardless of whether the issuer is Tether, Circle, PayPal, or any other institution.
+The structure is what fails, not the company's reputation.

-This is where PYUSD fails the HCS screening — and it fails clearly and comprehensively.
+This is where PYUSD fails the HCS screening and it fails clearly and comprehensively.

 The reserves backing PYUSD include US Treasury bills and cash-equivalent securities.
 These instruments generate returns through interest.
 The interest income generated from these reserves is how Paxos and PayPal sustain the financial infrastructure behind PYUSD.